What is a Timesheet?

 - Analyse profitability

-- Determine whether hourly rates should be raised / lowered
+- Determine whether hourly rates require adjustment within a business

 - Mobile apps